PriyanshCloudKeeper/testing/docs/notifications/budgetalerts.md

   <img src="/img/notifications/notifications-budget-actions.png" alt="Budget alert actions" />
 </div>

-- **Budget Threshold**: ou can set a **Fixed Budget** (a set amount that you track against) or a **Relative Budget** (based on a percentage threshold that adjusts according to usage trends).
-This gives you flexibility in tracking your spending either with static or dynamic thresholds.
+- **Budget Threshold**: You can set up budget thresholds using different methods to track your spending:
+  - **Budget Method**:
+    - **Fixed**: Enter a fixed amount to track each budget period, providing a consistent spending limit
+    - **Relative**: Set how many past days to analyze and how much your budget can vary compared to the previous period, allowing for dynamic thresholds
+  - **Days**: When using relative budgeting, specify the number of past days to analyze for establishing your baseline
+  - **Relative percentage threshold**: Define the percentage variance allowed from your baseline spending before triggering alerts

 <div style={{ textAlign: 'center' }}>
   <img src="/img/notifications/notifications-budget-email.png" alt="Budget alert email settings" />